Chartered accountant: India

 In India, Chartered Accountants are regulated by the Institute of Chartered Accountants of India (ICAI) which was established by the Chartered Accountants Act, 1949.

 Associate members of the ICAI are entitled to add the prefix CA to their names.
-Members who has been in continuous practice in India for at least 5 years or a member who has been an associate for a continuous period of not less than 5 years and who possesses experience equivalent to the experience normally acquired as a result of continuous practice for a period of 5 years as chartered accountant can use Fellow Chartered Accountant(FCA).
-As of 1st August 2024, the Institute had 414,758 active members.
+Members who have been in continuous practice in India for at least 5 years or a member who has been an associate for a continuous period of not less than 5 years and who possesses experience equivalent to the experience normally acquired as a result of continuous practice for a period of 5 years as chartered accountant can use Fellow Chartered Accountant (FCA).
+As of 1 August 2024, the Institute had 414,758 active members.

 Entry to the profession can be made by taking the CA Foundation Course after completion of schooling (12th grade).
-Alternatively, graduates may train as an articled assistant for three years in a chartered firm before final exam or after completion of Intermediate of Cost Accountant or Company Secretary.
+Alternatively, graduates may train as an articled assistant for two years in a chartered firm before final exam or after completion of Intermediate of Cost Accountant or Company Secretary.

 A comprehensive 100 hours of information technology training and an orientation programme for soft skills development have to be completed before being articled.
 However the CA certification is limited to the geographical boundary of India and is not valid in countries that follow different standards of accounting practice.
 After clearing of CA final examination, one may apply for membership to ICAI.